It’s Wednesday, September 27, 2023 and 94°F in Austin, Texas

 Idalene toured with her dad and was famous in her own right.
 He brought her and her brother, Ben Jr., into the family act as soon as they were able to perform on stage.
 Idalene never really had a life outside the stage.
 She met her husband in San Francisco, Nick Long, Sr. was a player at her dad's Alcazar Theater.
 There was a big difference in their ages.

-That's Nick Long Sr in 1884 on the right.
+That's Nick Long Sr in 1884 on the right in the production of La Vie Parisienne.
 He was known for his expertise in foreign accents and often had roles as a Frenchman.
 He certainly looks "French" in that picture.
+I recently saw a silent film from the very end of his career.
+Nick Sr. looked exactly the same in 1926.

 After Nick and Idalene married they toured up and down the West Coast from Seattle to Los Angeles.
 They performed in Europe and had reasonable success in vaudeville and on the professional stage.
 They were stars on the Orpheum Theater Modern Vaudeville circuit.
 One of their big hits was a 15 minute long comedy called Managerial Problems that was described as non-stop laughs.
 If a routine was successful it could get picked up to tour the US and Canada.
 The Longs were a big hit in Winnipeg.
 They continued to return to Los Angeles - in 1906 "the Protean playlet", My Wife's Diamonds played at the Orpheum Theater on Spring street.
 Perhaps they were getting tired of constant touring with two kids in tow.
 They decided to settle in New York and tried to establish steady employment there in long-term Broadway productions.
 They had a girl, Gladys, born on the road in Chicago in 1894, followed by Nick Jr., born on Long Island in 1904.
 They took little Nick with them all over the country and he is first reported in newspapers as a part of the act when he was just two.
 The press Nick grew up on trains, in dressing rooms and boarding houses - sleeping in a trunk.
 "Born in the tray of a Taylor Trunk", was what they used to say.
 He first appeared on the stage when he mistakenly stumbled on during one his parents performances; he was such a success with the audience that they incorporated him into the act.
 Nick played many roles, as Mabel Normand's younger brother and a blase adolescent for the Washington Square Players - always a street urchin.